Is DUI a Felony in Utah?

 Get Legal Help from a Salt Lake City Felony DUI Lawyer

-Darwin Overson is a Salt Lake DUI attorney with over 16 years of experience handling thousands of criminal cases.
+Darwin Overson is a Utah DUI attorney with over 16 years of experience handling thousands of criminal cases.
 Darwin handles DUI cases in Davis County, Utah County, Cache County, Weber County, Tooele County, Summit County, Box Elder County, Wasatch County, and other areas of Utah.
 For a free legal consultation with Darwin concerning DUI or related charges, such as open container violations, underage drinking, or breathalyzer refusal, call the law offices of Overson Law at (801) 758-2287 right away.